 This “becoming more sensitive with age” is relative.
 I was much more of an HSP as a kid than I am now.

-Indeed, I have lost and/or overgrown many HSP traits like over-emotion sensitivity.
+Indeed, I have lost and/or overgrown some HSP traits like emotional sensitivity.

 Finally, individualistic and more socially aggressive cultures such as the US provide worst environments fro HSPs